The Wisdom of Justice

 God does not judge us on the size of our wealth.
 Neither is wealth a sign of God’s blessing and approval.
 What is much more important in God’s eye is our righteous integrity.
 Are we fair to all?
 Do we make the hard choice of honesty even when it costs us something?
 Do we value and treat each other with humble impartiality?
 Are our business practices just for all?
 These things all matter to God.

-As Christians, however, we need to take one step farther.
-Not only are we to be people of righteous integrity, we are to also show the same kind of love to others Christ showed to us.
-Sometimes this means tipping the scales of justice in someone else’s favor.
-There are many flavors of this, and it is not our responsibility to judge the Spirit directed efforts of others.
-However, we as Christ-followers need to be listening and ready to do that, which is beyond fair and just.
+As Christians, however, we need to take one step further.
+Not only are we to be people of righteous integrity, but we are also to show the same kind of love to others Christ showed us.
+Sometimes, this means tipping the scales of justice in someone else’s favor.
+There are many flavors of this, and it is not our responsibility to judge the Spirit-directed efforts of others.
+However, we, as Christ-followers, need to listen and be ready to do that, which is beyond fair and just.

 Better is a little with righteousness Than great income with injustice.